Child Trust Fund

 Don’t worry if you’ve only just found out you have a Child Trust Fund with Unity Mutual or you’re struggling to find the right documents; your account will stay open.
 Here’s what happens:

-- When a Child Trust Fund “matures”, it will remain invested in the same fund as your Child Trust Fund until it’s claimed or reinvested.
+- When a Child Trust Fund “matures”, it will remain invested until it’s claimed or reinvested.

 - You will still be able to access the money from this account, but you cannot pay into it.